 Pulse and Soybean Variety Guide

-The performance of soybean, dry (edible) bean, field pea, faba bean and lentil varieties is tested at multiple locations across Manitoba each year.
+The performance of soybean, dry (edible) bean, field pea, faba bean and new in 2023 lupin varieties is tested at multiple locations across Manitoba each year.
 The purpose of this variety testing program is to provide independent, unbiased data to help you select the best varieties suited to your farm.
 Find yield, maturity and other agronomic information summarized in the guides linked below.

 Contents of these publications can only be reproduced with permission from MPSG.